iterative/dvc.org/content/docs/user-guide/setup-google-drive-remote.md

 etc. The URL is formed with a _base_, and an optional _path_ to an **existing** folder i.e. `gdrive://<base>/path/to/folder`.
 The base can be one of:

-1. _Folder ID_
+1. _Folder ID_ - unique identifier for each Google Drive folder

-   To obtain the unique ID of any Google Drive folder, navigate to that folder in your web browser, and find it in the address bar.
+   To obtain it, navigate to that folder in your web browser, and find it in the address bar.
 For example, for `https://drive.google.com/drive/folders/0AIac4JZqHhKmUk9PDA`:

    ```dvc